aschuerch/MBBI_ComputerPracticum/setup.md

 ## Windows
 ### Putty or MobaXterm
 You will need a terminal program to access the remote machine.
 This is already available on Mac and Linux.
-For Windows, you can choose between Putty or MobaXterm
+For Windows, you can choose between Putty *OR* MobaXterm
 #### Putty
 - Go to the [Putty download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 - Click on putty.exe link to download the install file